-Provocations Have A History Of Escalating Into War
+Provocations Have a History of Escalating into War

 The Russians are fully aware that any chemical attack will be a false flag attack orchestrated by Washington using the elements it sent to Syria to overthrow the government.
 Indeed, Russia’s ambassador to the US explained it all yesterday to the US government.

-Clearly, Putin hopes to avoid Washington’s orchestrated attack by having his ambassador explain the orchestration to the American officials who are orchestrating it. https://www.zerohedge.com/news/2018-08-30/russian-ambassador-gave-intel-us-officials-showing-planned-chemical-provocation
+Clearly, Putin hopes to avoid Washington’s orchestrated attack by having his ambassador explain the orchestration to the American officials who are orchestrating it.
+(See this)

 This strategy implies that Putin thinks US government officials are capable of shame and integrity.
 They most certainly are not.
 I spent 25 years with them.
 They don’t even know what the words mean.

 What if, instead, Putin had declared publicly for the entire world to hear that any forces, wherever located, responsible for an attack on Syria would be annihiliated?
-My view -—https://www.paulcraigroberts.org/2018/08/29/a-book-for-our-time-a-time-that-perhaps-has-run-its-course/ — and that of Russian patriot Bogdasarov— https://www.fort-russ.com/2018/08/a-russian-response-to-a-new-us-attack-on-syria-should-include-sinking-the-carriers-not-just-shooting-at-their-missiles/ — is that such an ultimatum from the leader of the country capable of delivering it would cool the jets of Russophobic Washington.
+My view and that of Russian patriot Bogdasarov is that such an ultimatum from the leader of the country capable of delivering it would cool the jets of Russophobic Washington.
 There would be no attack on Syria.

 Bogdasarov and I might be wrong.
 The Russian forces deployed around Syria with their hypersonic missiles are more than a match for the US forces assembled to attack Syria.
 However, American hubris can certainly prevail over facts, in which case Putin would have to destroy the sources of the attack.
 By not committing in advance, Putin retains flexibility.
 Washington’s attack, like its previous attack on Syria, might be a face-saver, not a real attack.
 Nevertheless, sooner or later Russia will have to deliver a firmer response to provocations.